Labradors are America’s darling, but you might have heard that there are two types, the English and the American.

 Take a look at Jameson, the English Lab on his first day home:

-Since the English Labrador is bred to be a show dog, they should embody the breed standard.
+Since the English Labrador is bred to be a show dog, it should embody the breed standard.

 This powerful-looking dog has well-defined heads with a pronounced stop.
 This is a ridge between their skulls and muzzles.
 Their faces are filled out and they have a snout that’s rather short.